rmagatti/auto-session/README.md

 This optional feature enables the keeping track and loading of the last session.
 This loading of a last session happens only when a `RestoreSession` could not find a session for the current dir.
 This feature can come in handy when starting Neovim from a GUI for example.
+:warning: This feature is still experimental and as of right now it interferes with the plugin's ability to auto create new sessions when opening Neovim in a new directory.
 ```lua
 require('auto-session').setup {
     auto_session_enable_last_session=true,